eqNj/eqN-PD2-Filter/README.md

 ## 1.4.0 - (Season 5)

 Created a new "default" version of the filter, available in the launcher, simply with the name "eqN-All-In-One".
-This filter uses the new "filter level" settings available as of Season 5 to essentially combine the different strictness levels I've made publicly available of my filter in to a single filter.
+All of my filters use the new "filter level" settings available as of Season 5 to essentially combine the different strictness levels I've made publicly available of my filter in to a single filter.
 All filter versions are designed to fully accommodate "filter level 0/Show All Items".

 Renamed the old 'Strict' filter level to 'Medium'.

-Added a new 'StrictLLD' filter level that uses the 'late season' / 'high speed mapping' strictness of the SuperStrict filter level while still showing and notifying for all non-shoppable LLD crafting bases that drop.
+Added a new 'StrictLLD' filter level that uses the 'late season' / 'high speed mapping' strictness of the Strict filter level while still showing and notifying for all non-shoppable LLD crafting bases that drop.

 Added a new 'ShowRecipes' filter level that shows all crafting and upgrading recipes that previously would always show on items in your stash, inventory, or when equipped.
 These recipes show on all magic items and on perfect gems.
 These recipes are now hidden on all other filter levels.
 This filter level also shows the runes necessary for runewords on runeword bases in their sequential order of necessary socketing.